waghanza/cyclone/README.rst

 - HTTP X-Headers

-    When running a Cyclone-based application behind `Nginx <http://nginx.org/en/>`_, it's very important to make it automatically use X-Real-Ip and X-Scheme HTTP headers.
-In order to make Cyclone recognize those headers, the option ``xheaders=True`` must be set in the Application settings::
+    When running a cyclone-based application behind `Nginx <http://nginx.org/en/>`_, it's very important to make it automatically use X-Real-Ip and X-Scheme HTTP headers.
+In order to make cyclone recognize those headers, the option ``xheaders=True`` must be set in the Application settings::

         class Application(cyclone.web.Application):